improdead/Vector-roblox/Warp.md

   - Reports apply results back to /api/proposals/:id/apply for auditing.
   - Diff preview snippet: shows unified diff from server for quick review.

-Configured locally

-- Environment
-  - Use plugin Settings for provider credentials; env not required for local testing.
-  - VECTOR_USE_OPENROUTER=0 by default; set to 1 to enable provider-driven tool-call parsing without passing Settings.
-  - VECTOR_PLAN_ACT=0 by default; set to 1 to enable a second provider call after context tools (Plan/Act scaffold).
-  - CATALOG_API_URL optional: when set, /api/assets/search calls this URL to fetch normalized results; otherwise it uses a stub list.
-  - Data directory: proposals are persisted to apps/web/data/proposals.json (auto-created on write).
-  - Do not commit .env to version control (ignored).
-Provider keys live only in plugin Settings.

-Not yet implemented (next milestones)

-- Provider-driven tool-call execution loop (multi-turn Plan/Act with context tools) and stricter validation/guardrails
-- Robust diff merging on server (multi-edit merging) and generalized path→Instance resolution
-- Asset Catalog integration (real Catalog API instead of stub) and GPU 3D generation → Open Cloud upload
-- Rich plugin UI: full diff preview (line-by-line, deletions/edits), improved status/streaming, thumbnails for assets
-- Persistence: move from file-backed JSON to a durable DB/schema (e.g., SQLite/Prisma), richer auditing and listing endpoints (filter by projectId)
-- Packaging/deploy: Vercel hosting, domain allowlisting in Studio

-Needs from you

-- Approvals to proceed:
-  - Wire plugin context capture to POST /api/chat and display proposals in the Vector dock.
-  - Implement diff preview UI with Approve/Reject and undo semantics.
-  - Enable the provider-backed path (OpenRouter) and tool-call parsing after initial local verification.
-- Later (not blocking M0/M1):
-  - Roblox Open Cloud credentials for 3D generation and asset uploads (generate3d flows).
-  - Catalog API integration details/keys if we query Roblox web APIs server‑side (optional).

-Recommended next steps (proposed M0 path)

-1) Verify npm install in warp/apps/web and run the local dev server (npm run dev) — pending verification

-Note on cline_openai.md

-- Populated with a concise Vector system prompt (Cline‑style).
-We will refine it as the tool registry and execution loop evolve.

-### How to run locally

-- Web (from a new terminal):
-  - cd warp/apps/web
-  - npm install
-  - Ensure your .env or .env.local contains OPENROUTER_API_KEY and OPENROUTER_MODEL=moonshotai/kimi-k2:free
-  - Optional: set VECTOR_USE_OPENROUTER=1 to attach provider notes
-  - npm run dev
-- In Roblox Studio:
-  - Load the plugin (via Rojo or by placing the plugin folder)
-  - Click the Vector toolbar button to open the dock
-  - Click "Vector Settings" to enter your provider info (OpenRouter-compatible).
-Use Base URL `https://openrouter.ai/api/v1`, paste your API Key, and choose a Model ID (e.g., `moonshotai/kimi-k2:free`).
-Saved locally via plugin settings.
-  - Type a message, click Send
-  - Approve/Reject proposals; edits and rename ops will apply as described

-### Notes and next steps

-- Known limitations in this increment:
-  - Diff renderer falls back to a simplified mode for very large files; multi-edit diffs are supported but may be slower on very large scripts
-  - Edits merging handles the current insertion case well, but not complex multi‑edit scenarios yet
-  - Asset search uses stubbed backend data and shows a text list (no thumbnails yet)
-  - Plan/Act is a single additional step (context tool then actionable tool); a full multi-turn loop remains
-- Recommended follow‑ups:
-  - Optimize diff computation for very large scripts; consider server-side precomputation for proposals with many edits
-  - Add real Catalog integration on the server and show thumbnails in the plugin UI
-  - Persist proposals/audit records in a durable store and add filtering endpoints
-  - Move to Vercel and add the hosted domain to Studio’s allowed list
-  - Expand provider tool‑call parsing into a full multi-turn Plan/Act execution loop with guardrails and retries

 ---